cmdallas/its-cdktf-base/README.md

 -   A storage account access key for Terraform to access the state file
 -   A service principal that Terraform CDK can use to authenticate and manage resources in the Azure account

 Completing this bootstrap gives Terraform CDK the permissions and state storage it requires to deploy and manage infrastructure in the Azure subscription.
-Refer to the wiki for details on performing this one-time setup process.
+Refer to the [wiki](https://dev.azure.com/itsc-dev/its_cdktf_base/_wiki/wikis/its_cdktf_base.wiki/3/Development-and-Operations-(DevOps)-Philosophy-Practice#) for details on performing this one-time setup process.

 # Build, Test, Synthesize & Deploy